devanlai/webdfu/README.md

 * Reading the current device firmware (DFU upload)
 * Writing new firmware to a device (DFU download)
 * Switching from the runtime configuration to the DFU bootloader (DFU detach)
+* ST DfuSe download

 ## Planned future features:
-* ST DfuSe protocol compatibility
+* ST DfuSe upload
+* DfuSe file format support
 * DFU file suffix support
 * Better support for remembering previous DFU configurations and pairing the bootloader/runtime versions of the same device.